SagarGaniga/Summary-of-DataMining/Basics/README.md

 	3. Data selection: Data relevant to the analysis are retrieved from the database

-	4. Data transformation: Data are transformed and consolidated into forms appropriate for mining   	 by performing summary or aggregation operations
+	4. Data transformation: Data are transformed and consolidated into forms appropriate by performing summary or aggregation operations

 	5. Data mining: Intelligent methods are applied to extract data patterns

-	6. Pattern evaluation: Identify the truly interesting patterns representing knowledge based on 	   interestingness measures
+	6. Pattern evaluation: Identify the truly interesting patterns representing knowledge based interestingness measures

 	7. Knowledge presentation: Visualization and knowledge representation techniques are used to resent mined knowledge to users

 ## What Kinds of Data Can Be Mined?